dilanx/GamerBot/README.md

 Gamer Bot is also on Twitch and can handle text commands.
 I use it on my occasional streams at [twitch.tv/blockhead7360](https://twitch.tv/blockhead7360).

 If you'd like to use it on yours, let me know.
 It's super easy to get some text commands ready, and I'll be adding more features soon.

+---

+# Reviews
+* "Better than katbot" - a11ce